Genentech/battery/README.md

 will work properly.

-See example/shiny-app.R for simple shiny app that you can run to test battery R pacakge.
+See example/app.R for simple shiny app that you can run to test battery R pacakge.

 ## Events

 Nice feature of battery is that create structure for events, just like in AngularJS (which battery is inspired by) you can call `$emit` and `$broadcast` methods to send events to parets and to all children.
 Future versions may have notion of services but right now to send to siblings you need to emit the event to parent and in parent broadcast the event it all children.

+## EventEmitter and Services

+Event emitter R6Class with combination with services allow for communication between components, without the need to broadcast and emit events.
+This is especialy importent if you want to send message to component siblings.
+You can do that directly with event Emitter added as service.
+Service can be any object.
+That object will be accesible from each instance of battery component in self$sercies$name.

+To add service you can use function service inside any battery constructor (best is in root component so you don't accidentaly use it before it's created).

+See example/services.R for details how to use structure with services

 # Testing Components